Belonging

 Alliance Groups bring together people who have common commitments to an identifier group and are for individuals who identify as members of the group and/or as people who support and stand in solidarity with that group.
 This category includes groups such as:

-• The Rainbow Alliance
+• The Rainbow Alliance (Elementary & Secondary Campuses)

 • Gender Equality Club at Oakwood

-• White Anti-Racist Student Group
+• White Anti-Racist Student Group (Elementary & Secondary Campuses)

 • Family Affinity Gatherings

-• Adopted Family Gathering
+• APISA+ Affinity Family Gathering

-• Asian Family Gathering
+• CAAMASO Affinity Family Gathering

-• Jewish Family Gathering
+• G.U.M.
+(Growing Up Mixed) Family Gathering

-• LGBTQ+ Affinity Gathering
+• Jewish Affinity Family Gathering

-• Multiracial Family Gathering
+• LGBTQ+ Family Gathering

-• Neurodiversity Family Gathering
+• Neurodiversity Affinity Family Gathering

-• Somos Unidos Affinity Gathering
+• Somos Unidos Affinity Family Gathering

 • Voices Envisioned